eadali/ddcontrol/README.md

 # Data-Driven Control
 Control Theory for humans.
-The design of the controller are based entirely on experimental data collected from the plant.
+The PID controller design based entirely on experimental data collected from the plant.

 ## Simple PID Example
 ```python